BEROCHLU/sakata/README.md

 Why DJI ETF?
 - Due to occasional missing data in the Yahoo Finance API's time series, DJI is represented as an ETF based on the available data.
 Using ^DJI is also acceptable.

-Why opening value of N225 ETF?
+Why the opening value of N225 ETF?
 - To avoid training on the initial values of the Nikkei 225 Index.

 ## Normalization